tronprotocol/documentation-en/docs/using_javatron/backup_restore.md

 # Public Backup Data

-For the TRON mainnet and nile testnet, since the amount of data to be synchronized is large after the new node is started, it takes a long time to synchronize the data.
-In order to facilitate rapid node deployment for developers, community provides data snapshots on a regular basis.
+For the TRON mainnet and Nile testnet, since the amount of data to be synchronized is large after the new node is started, it takes a long time to synchronize the data.
+In order to facilitate rapid node deployment for developers, the community provides data snapshots on a regular basis.
 A data snapshot is a compressed file of the database backup of a TRON network node at a certain time.
 Developers can download and use the data snapshot to speed up the node synchronization process.

 ### FullNode Data Snapshot